stellashen/feed-me-please/README.md

 #### Browser compatibility

 Test for browser compatibility: works in Chrome, Firefox, Safari.
+Doesn't work in IE.

 Note: HTML5 Drag and Drop are supported by most browsers, but may not be supported in some older browser versions.